stingram/CV_Image_Captioning/README.md

 CNN-LSTM Image Captioning Project

 ## Summary
 In this repo, I implement a neural network architecture to automatically generate captions from images.
 After using the Microsoft Common Objects in COntext (MS COCO) dataset to train my network, I demonstrate the network's performance on novel images.
+After 3 epochs, an average loss of 2.04 was achieved

 The model and hyperparameters in this repository are informed by  [this paper](https://arxiv.org/pdf/1502.03044.pdf) and [this paper](https://arxiv.org/pdf/1411.4555.pdf).